ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

     `#!cpp ResultTypeMap<double>::ResultArray` is an object of type `#!cpp Eigen::Matrix<double,Eigen::Dynamic,Eigen::Dynamic,0,3,3>`.
     Thus, the maximum size of `result` is limited to a 3x3 matrix.
 This is used to circumvent dynamic memory allocations again.

-The last method is the `globalFlatIndices`.
-It is used to write a finite element's global indices to the output parameter `indices`.
+The method `FEHelper::globalFlatIndices` is used to write a finite element's global indices to an output parameter of type `std::vector<LocalView::MultiIndex>`.
 This information originates from a `basis` object.
+Here `FlatInterleaved` type of indexing is assumed.
 See existing implementations for details.

 ## Linear and Non-linear Elasticity

 `LinearElastic` and `NonLinearElastic` classes are designed in a generic way.
 This means that they could be directly used for any $n$-dimensional finite element in the geometrically linear and non-linear cases.
-They inherit from the class `FEBases`, which helps to arrange the nodal degrees of freedom in a `FlatInterleaved` format.
+They inherit from the class `FEBase`, which helps to arrange the nodal degrees of freedom in a `FlatInterleaved` format.
 Refer DUNE[@sander2020dune] for more details.
 The constructor for both classes of elements has the following signature:

 ```cpp